-Makofsky & Associates, P.C. has handled guardianships and other issues related to disability and elder law since 1991.
-Located on Long Island, we serve communities in Nassau, Suffolk and Queens counties and throughout the New York metropolitan area.
-To schedule an appointment at our firm call (516) 228-6522 or contact us online today.
+Makofsky Law Group, P.C. has handled guardianships and other issues related to disability and elder law since 1991.
+Located on Long Island, we serve communities in Nassau, Suffolk, and Queens counties and throughout the New York metropolitan area.
+To schedule an appointment at our firm call (516) 228-6522 or contact us online.

-Attorney Ellen Makofsky has received numerous court appointments to act as court evaluators in guardianship cases.
-This involves determining whether guardianship is truly necessary, and which individual is best suited to act as the guardian.
-The court evaluator is charged by the court with investigating the facts and circumstances of the case and reporting the findings to the court.
-A guardian’s power is given by a judge, who determines what the guardian can and cannot do.
+The attorneys of the Makofsky Law Group are eligible for and have received numerous Court appointments in the guardianship context.
+These include appointments as court evaluators, which involves conducting an investigation to determine whether the appointment of a guardianship is necessary, making recommendations to the Court, and which individual is best suited to act as the guardian.
+The court evaluator is charged by the Court with investigating the facts and circumstances of the case and reporting the findings to the Court.

 Some Guardianships are Avoidable: Durable Power of Attorney

 Guardianships are often necessary after a long, slow mental decline resulting from the natural aging processes.
 A sudden accident or illness can also render an individual incapacitated and in need of a guardianship.
 You can avert the need for guardianship and the ensuing court proceeding by designating a power of attorney in advance – a much less expensive and certain option.
 A durable power of attorney allows for more freedom of choice in planning, including Medicaid planning.